The management of multicultural conflict

-Joretha Bourjolly, PhD, is an Associate Professor/Clinician Educator at the University of Pennsylvania School of Social Policy & Practice (SP2) and serves in the roles of Associate Dean for Academic Affairs and Faculty Director of the MSW Program.
+Joretha Bourjolly, PhD, is an Associate Professor/Clinician Educator at the University of Pennsylvania School of Social Policy & Practice (SP2) and serves in the role of Associate Dean for Inclusion.
 Her current scholarship focuses on understanding the origins of critical incidents in multicultural contexts and interventions to de-escalate and manage conflict based on race, culture, and gender.
 The majority of her research has examined personal, cultural, and social factors that impact healthcare access and disparities.
 Her particular focus has been on substantive issues for vulnerable populations.
 For women with breast cancer, she’s investigated provider and patient perspectives of managed care on health seeking behaviors and medical decision making.
 She has also examined barriers to the recruitment of minorities to clinical trials, racial differences in coping and functioning with cancer, and the use of social and religious supports.

 Dr. Bourjolly’s scholarship also includes racial/ethnic differences in perception of illness, service utilization, and support mechanisms for patients and individuals with severe mental illness.
 Research with women with severe mental illness has highlighted their difficulties navigating the healthcare system and important methodological considerations for using focus groups to collect data with this population.
 Dr. Bourjolly has also researched staff, agency, and health system factors that contribute to inequities in home healthcare outcomes and examined maternal and provider perspectives related to accessing pediatric healthcare for homeless children living in shelters.

 Saint-Louis, N. & Bourolly, J. N. (2018).
 Narrative intervention: Stories from the front lines of oncology healthcare.
 Social Work in Health Care.
 57(8), 637-655.